VertebrateResequencing/wr/.docs/bugfixes/260909-fix-container-monitor-gaps.md

       defensible hardening, but it is not a fix for anything wr did, and doing it in reaction to a transient upstream hiccup would have been treating the symptom of somebody else's mirror.

+- [x] Copilot review of PR #593, 2 findings, both taken.
+    - `container/docker/docker_test.go` copied `docker pull` progress to `os.Stdout`, spamming CI logs.
+It could NOT simply be dropped:
+      `ImagePull` does not complete until its body is consumed, verified rather than assumed - a throwaway that closed the body without reading it left the image absent from the daemon 9 seconds later, while the draining version had it present immediately.
+    - Drained with a `json.Decoder` over moby's own `jsonstream.Message`
+      rather than `io.Discard`, which is MORE than the finding asked for, so the trade-off is recorded.
+What plain discard loses: a pull that dies part way through, AFTER the reference resolves, is reported by docker only as an `errorDetail` inside the stream, and `io.Copy(io.Discard, rc)` returns nil for it - the test would then fail later at `ContainerCreate` with a bare "No such image", naming the image but not the cause.
+Every failure BEFORE resolution is already returned by `ImagePull` itself, checked on this daemon for both a bad digest and an unknown repository, so the stream added nothing for those.
+    - Accepted over the 1-line version because it uses moby's own message type rather than sniffing another tool's output format, and `github.com/moby/moby/api` is already a direct dependency, so it costs no `go.mod` change.
+The 1-line `io.Discard` alternative remains available if the extra 15 lines in a test helper are judged not worth a rare failure mode.
+    - Proved quiet AND working from a cold image: with alpine removed from the daemon, `go test -v ./container/docker/` printed not one line of pull progress and still passed in 1.5s, with the image present afterwards.
+      Honest caveat recorded by the implementor: containerd still held the layer blobs, so it was a cold pull of the IMAGE rather than a cold download of its layers - which does not weaken the drain finding, since the no-drain run had the same warm blobs and still produced no image.
+    - Grammar in `fs/file/file.go` comments: "records an path read error" -> "a path", the one Copilot named, plus "an error related to path could not be read" -> "related to a path that could not be read", which is ungrammatical rather than merely stylistic, and 2 of "read in to memory" -> "read into memory".
+Comments only, no reword for style.